-The Mobile Medical Unit Care Team provides medical care services to homeless individuals using a 40-foot mobile medical unit at strategic collaborative partner agency locations throughout thirteen counties of the Upstate.
+The Mobile Medical Unit Care Team provides medical care services to individuals experiencing homelessness using a 35-foot mobile medical unit at strategic collaborative partner agency locations throughout thirteen counties of the Upstate.
 We also participate in the National Health Care for the Homeless Council, Upstate Homeless Coalition and a new network through the SCPHCA.
 Counties include Abbeville, Anderson, Cherokee, Edgefield, Greenville, Greenwood, Laurens, McCormick, Oconee, Pickens, Saluda, Spartanburg, and Union

 The Health Care for the Homeless program helps to eliminate barriers accessing primary care services for some of the most vulnerable in our community.
 The patients of our HCH Program are those that are experiencing homelessness and they are a part of the community and deserve the same access to care as the rest of the community.
 The value we bring to those we serve and the community truly exemplifies the true heart and soul of the Community Health Center movement.

 The services covered by the HCH Program include:

 - Mental Health Services and Substance Abuse Services